saifulkhan/storytelling-vis/README.md

 }
 ```

-**Creating a Feature:** To instantiate a feature, use the constructor of a concrete feature class.
+ To instantiate a feature, use the constructor of a concrete feature class.
 Set properties using method chaining:

-For example, when a feature `PEAK` is detected it creates a `Peak` object as follows:
+For example, when a feature `PEAK` is detected it creates a `Peak` object as follows.
+The default feature properties are used unless defined in feature-action table.

 ```ts
 new Peak()